 A bountiful harvest of these four were the reward for obedience to Yahoah’s commandments:

-Deuteronomy 11:13 “It shall come about, if you listen obediently to my commandments which I am commanding you today, to love [lit.
-Yahoah] your [lit.
+Deuteronomy 11:13 “It shall come about, if you listen obediently to my commandments which I am commanding you today, to love the Lord [lit.
+Yahoah] your God [lit.
 Elohim] and to serve Him with all your heart and all your soul, 14 that He will give the rain for your land in its season, the early and late rain, that you may gather in your grain and your new wine and your oil.
 (NASB)